If you are a parent, chances are by now you may have heard of Gentle Parenting.

 Most importantly realize that Gentle parenting is not about perfection.
 It is a process.
 It takes time to unlearn and break free from already set patterns.

 Our children notice us and us trying harder is just another way we make them feel cared for.
-In time as you see how you can communicate effectively with your children Gentle parenting becomes the ethos of the family.
+In time you will figure out how to communicate effectively with your children and Gentle parenting becomes the ethos of the family.